Josef Pallenberg: Biography

 In 1899, he enrolled at the Kunstakademie Düsseldorf, where he took drawing lessons from Ernst Roeber and Willy Spatz.
 He soon switched to the sculpture classes taught by Karl Janssen.
 His first large work, "Sauhatz" (pig hunt) was shown at the Kunstpalast in 1902 as part of the Industrial and Commercial Exhibition.
 He was, however, denied a medal because it was classified as a "student work".
 In 1904, he entered sixteen sculptures in the Große Berliner Kunstausstellung.
 He was awarded a gold medal there in 1907, for his bronze statue, "Fliegende Adler" (Flying Eagle).

 After leaving the Kunstakademie, he went to the Berlin Zoo, where the zoologist, Ludwig Heck, became his patron.
 He produced several large animal sculptures, which caught the attention of Carl Hagenbeck, an animal dealer who is credited with creating the modern zoo.
 This resulted in a commission to sculpt the bronzes at the entrance gates of the Tierpark Hagenbeck.
+Pallenberg also sculpted a series of life-sized dinosaur sculptures for the zoo.

 At his studio in Cologne, near the zoo, he kept some live animal models; including a lioness named "Juste", and a wolf named "Prinz".
 He would take them for leashed walks, much to the displeasure of his neighbors.
 In 1912, he established a private zoo on a larger property, at a new studio in Düsseldorf.
 His younger brother, Christian, initially helped him care for the animals, until he was drafted.
 In 1915, Maria Steinhausen, a friend's widow, moved in with her fifteen year old daughter.
 Together, they took care of the animals and his household.
 He and Maria were married in 1917.